Snow-capped Himalayan peaks above green forested valleys in Sikkim

 What's not included

-What isn't in these numbers: flights (budget ₹6,000–18,000 per person round-trip depending on city and season), travel insurance (we require it for North Sikkim — about ₹800 per person), Nathu La permit (₹2,500 extra), and any major alcohol bill at the hotel.
+What isn't in these numbers: flights, travel insurance (we require it for North Sikkim), Nathu La permit (₹4,000–5,000 per person if you want the border pass), and any major alcohol bill at the hotel.
 ATMs are scarce past Gangtok — carry ₹10,000–15,000 cash per person for the North Sikkim leg for driver tips, roadside meals and monastery donations.
 Nothing up there takes cards.

 Permit guide